pypi/warehouse/docs/blog/posts/2023-03-21-welcome-to-the-pypi-blog.md

-That is certainly in part due to the fact that the people[^3] who make PyPI "happen" are *humble*, and do so with the limited time they have to commit to the project among their other responsibilites.
+That is certainly in part due to the fact that the people[^3] who make PyPI "happen" are *humble*, and do so with the limited time they have to commit to the project among their other responsibilities.
 But its also because writing is hard.
 Harder still when there is not a convenient tool at hand.
 We're hoping that a modern and extensible stack[^4] for this blog